The Qlik Engine API is a WebSocket protocol that uses JSON to pass information between the Qlik Sense engine and the clients.

 - Building a client outside a web browser (for example, in Dotnet or Java)

 - Extending the functionality of a web browser

 The Qlik Engine API works on any platforms and with any programming language that include a WebSocket library.

 The protocol uses generic objects.
 The main concept is that a method points out to a JSON object that is generic and that has a hierarchical structure.

-- Can be a sheet, a story, a list object, a hypercube, a slide or a pointer to another generic object.
+- Can be a sheet, a story, a list object, a hypercube, a slide, a bookmark, a dimension, a measure or a pointer to another generic object.

 - Is hierarchical, meaning that it contains the definition of all its children and grandchildren.

 - Can be the concatenation of several generic objects.
 For example, a generic object could be both a list object and a chart.
 In that case, it would contain the definition of a list object and the definition of a chart.

 - A generic object can get any type.
 This implies that the engine does not care about the type of any object.

 - Dynamic properties can be added to a generic object and these properties are persisted.
 For more information on dynamic properties, see Properties that can be set.